YOU’RE HERE FOR A REASON

 Plaque psoriasis is the result of an overactive immune system.
 While the specific causes of plaque psoriasis are not fully known, it is believed that there are multiple proteins in your immune system, including IL-17A, that may play a role in inflammation and skin plaque growth.

-COSENTYX is a biologic.
-It is the first FDA-approved medication that selectively targets IL-17A to treat moderate to severe plaque psoriasis in adults.
+COSENTYX is the #1 prescribed medicine of its kind.
+It is the first FDA-approved biologic that selectively targets IL-17A to treat moderate to severe plaque psoriasis in adults.

 *Monthly maintenance dose equals 1 dose every 4 weeks.